prysmaticlabs/documentation/website/docs/install/install-with-script.md

 curl https://raw.githubusercontent.com/prysmaticlabs/prysm/master/prysm.sh --output prysm.sh && chmod +x prysm.sh
 ```

   <p>This will download the Prysm client and make it executable.
-Use the following command to create your secret JWT token:</p>
+Use the following command to <strong id='create-jwt'>create your secret JWT token</strong>:</p>
   <pre><code>./prysm.sh beacon-chain jwt generate-jwt-secret</code></pre>
   <p>Prysm will then output a <code>jwt.hex</code> file path.
 Record this - we'll use it in the next step.</p>
   </TabItem>